 Your Salesforce DMP account manager will work with you to activate the Control Tag required to setup the user matching process.
 The account manager will also work with you to setup the secure data transfer process for the first-party data feed.

-Salesforce DMP will create a bucket for the client in Krux’s Amazon S3 account and the client can upload the data files to S3 as per a mutually agreed upon schedule.
+Client DMP users with Admin permissions are able to generate S3 credentials from within the Salesforce DMP UI.
+The client will create a bucket in Krux’s Amazon S3 account and upload the data files to S3, as per a mutually agreed upon schedule.

 File Compression: (Specific to MAC users)